jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ##### Scope & coordination

-The basic rule is that terms should denote a single **concept,** or unit of thought.
+The basic rule is that a term should denote a single **concept,** or unit of thought.
 There are different kinds of concepts:

 - Things and their parts
-    - Proper names (persons, institutions, places, titles) may be
-        - controlled with another CV;
-        - controlled with a name authority file;
-        - left uncontrolled
 - Materials
 - Activities, processes
 - Events, occurrences